Birational geometry and localisation of categories: Homotopy of places and -equivalence

-\begin{defn} a) (Manin) Two rational points $x_0,x_1$ of an $F$-scheme $X$ of finite type are \emph{directly $R$-equivalent} if there is a rational map $f:\P^1\ttto X$ defined at $0$ and $1$ and such that $f(0)=x_0$, $f(1)=x_1$.\\ b) (Manin) $R$-equivalence on $X(F)$ is the equivalence relation generated by direct $R$-equivalence.\\ c) (Chow) $X$ is \emph{linearly connected} if any two points of $X$ may be joined (over a universal domain) by a chain of rational curves.\\ d) $X$ is \emph{strongly linearly connected} (or $R$-trivial) if $X(K)/R$ is reduced to a point for any extension $K/F$ (in particular, $X(F)\neq\emptyset$). \end{defn}
+\begin{defn} a) Two rational points $x_0,x_1$ of a (separated) $F$-scheme $X$ of finite type are \emph{directly $R$-equivalent} if there is a rational map $f:\P^1\ttto X$ defined at $0$ and $1$ and such that $f(0)=x_0$, $f(1)=x_1$.\\ b) $R$-equivalence on $X(F)$ is the equivalence relation generated by direct $R$-equivalence. \end{defn}

-\begin{rk} Thus, ``linearly connected" is closely related to the notion of ``rationally chain-connected" of Koll\'ar et al. More precisely, according to \cite[p.
-99, Def.
-4.21]{debarre}, a rationally chain connected $F$-scheme is a proper variety by definition.
-Then, if $X$ is a proper $F$-variety, $X$ is linearly connected if and only if it is rationally chain-connected.
-Indeed, this is true if $F$ is uncountable by ibid., p.
-100, Remark 4.22 (2), and on the other hand the property of rational chain-connectedness is invariant under algebraically closed extension by ibid., p.
-100, Remark 4.22 (3).